andersmurphy/andersmurphy-blog/resources/posts/2025-04-15-why-you-should-use-brotli-sse.md

-stitle: Why you should consider using brotli compression with SSE
+title: Why you should consider using brotli compression with SSE

 Last week the fun little multiplayer GoL game I made got a lot of traffic from hackernews and survived.
 This blog post is a story about how Brotli compression saved me from myself and how it could save you too!